jasonbra1n/ae/README.md

-That’s a fantastic goal!
-Adding interactivity where the egg "learns" and "communicates" opens up some exciting possibilities—think evolving behavior, responsive audio-visual feedback, or even simple AI-like responses.
-I’ve updated the `README.md` to reflect this vision under the "Goals" section.
-Here’s the revised version:

----

 # Celestial Dragon Egg

 Welcome to the **Celestial Dragon Egg** project!
 This is an interactive web-based experiment featuring a draggable, spinning egg with cosmic particles and immersive audio effects.
 Built with vanilla JavaScript, this project showcases dynamic movement, Web Audio API sound design, and haptic feedback for a unique user experience.
 The long-term vision is to make the egg more interactive, enabling it to learn from user interactions and communicate in creative ways.